7 Things to Consider Before Choosing a Restaurant Reservation System

-For restaurants, your reservation system is perhaps the single most important piece of technology at your property.
-It’s the operational system, the heart beat of your entire front-of-house operation.
-That’s why it’s important to understand the differences between reservation systems and how those differences may impact your bottom line.
+Your restaurant reservation system is perhaps the most critical piece of technology at your property.
+It’s the operational system and the heartbeat of your entire front-of-house operation.
+Therefore, it’s important to understand the differences between reservation systems and how those differences may impact your bottom line.

-Most restaurant owners are well versed in local health and labor laws, but there are an increasing number of federal and even international regulations that operators need to be aware of.
+Most restaurant owners are well versed in local health and labor laws, but there are an increasing number of federal and international regulations that operators must follow.

 Here’s a quick overview of the top three that impact reservations: